The idea of veganism.

-Searching on the internet about Veganism lead me to many definitions, and the philosophy behind Veganism.
+Searching on the internet about Veganism lead me to many definitions, and the philosophy behind it.
 Gathering all these definitions, it seems the opinion that I have made is a simple one, Veganism is just another type of food habit preferred by certain individuals.
-Veganism is a practice of abstaining from animal products, and rejecting commodity status of animals.
+It is a practice of abstaining from animal products, and rejecting commodity status of the animals.

 Let me begin with morality.
 Morality is not absolute, but is a very dynamic aspect of society.
 Yes, there is a cruelty when animals become part of the food chain, but that’s how nature has built this world.
 Plants are also life forms, the only problem is when they are being used for food, being cut down, they don’t have a facial expression to show fear or tears.
 Every single life form existing on this planet wants to survive.
 The idea is not to exploit, but cruelty is inevitable in this schema of things.

 There is another argument where some individuals have talked about avoiding eating higher form of conscious life because it can interfere with human systems.
 This argument basically denounces consciousness of plants.
 Plants, in my view, are the most conscious species of this planet.
-If we look it from nature’s perspective, it will all become clear why I say plants are the highest form of conscious life.
+If we look it from the perspective of nature, it will all become clear why I say plants are the highest form of conscious life.